© José R. Pascual-Vilaplana dirigint el concert de la BMB “El amor brujo”

 Resident conductor

-He studied piano and euphonium with the Muro band and at the Alcoy and Valencia conservatories.
-He studied band conducting in Holland with Jan Cober and Eugene Corporon, orchestral conducting in Vienna with Karl Österreicher, Yuji Yuasa and Hans Graf, and harmony and composition with R. Alcaraz and J. Darias.
+He studied piano and euphonium with the Muro Band and at the Conservatories of Alcoy and Valencia.
+He trained in wind band conducting in the Netherlands with Jan Cober and Eugene Corporon, and in orchestral conducting in Vienna with Karl Österreicher, Joji Yuasa and Hans Graf.
+He also studied harmony and composition with Rafael Alcaraz and Javier Darias.

-He has conducted bands and orchestras in Argentina, Belgium, Colombia, Cuba, France, Germany, Holland, Italy, Portugal, Romania, Slovenia, Spain, Switzerland, Uruguay and the United States.
-They include the national youth orchestras of Holland and Colombia; the national band of Cuba; the Slovenian SAF Army Band; the municipal bands of Buenos Aires and Montevideo; the Orchestra Accademia of La Fenice Opera House, in Venice; the WASBE Youth Wind Orchestra in San José (California); the Swiss AULOS Blasorchester; the Bilbao, Albacete and Murcia symphony orchestras; the Las Palmas de Gran Canaria Philharmonic Orchestra; the Castile and León Symphony Orchestra; municipal bands of A Coruña, Alicante, Barcelona, Bilbao, Madrid, Palma, Santa Cruz de Tenerife, Santander, Santiago de Compostela and Vitoria; Oviedo, Granada, Jaén, the Canaries and MUSIKENE (Basque country) conservatory bands; the Gran Canaria Wind Orchestra, and the La Rioja Symphonic Band, among others.
+He has conducted a wide range of orchestral ensembles, including the Royal Navy Band in the Netherlands, the National Band of Cuba, the National Youth Bands of the Netherlands and Colombia, the Slovenian Army Band (SAF), the Municipal Bands of Buenos Aires and Montevideo, the Accademia Orchestra of the Teatro La Fenice in Venice, the WASBE Youth Wind Band in San José (California), the AULOS Blasorchester in Switzerland, the Schwäbisches Jugendblasorchester in Germany, the Symphony Orchestras of Bilbao, Albacete and Murcia, the Philharmonic Orchestra of Las Palmas de Gran Canaria, the Symphony Orchestra of Castile and León, the Municipal Bands of A Coruña, Alicante, Barcelona, Bilbao, Madrid, Palma de Mallorca, Santa Cruz de Tenerife, Santander, Santiago de Compostela, Valencia and Vitoria, the bands of the higher conservatories of Oviedo, Granada, Jaén, the Canary Islands and MUSIKENE (Basque Country), as well as the Gran Canaria Wind Orchestra and the La Rioja Symphonic Band, among others.

-He has worked with soloists such as singers Elisabete Matos, Carmen Solís, María Hinojosa, Andeka Gorrotxategi and Mikeldi Atxalandabaso; flautists Juana Guillem and Claudi Arimany; clarinettists José Franch-Ballester, Vicent Alberola and Nuno Pinto; French horn player Juan Manuel Gómez; trumpeters Sergei Nakariakov, Pacho Flores, Luis González, Rubén Simeó, Mario Martos and Manuel Blanco; trombonists Ben van Dijk, Jörgen van Rijen and Ximo Vicedo; tuba player Sérgio Carolino; percussionists Conrado Moya and Xabier Alonso; cellists Asier Polo and Josep Trescolí, and pianists Albert Guinovart and Juan Pérez Floristán.
-He has conducted groups including Orfeón Donostiarra, the Bilbao Choral Society and the quintet Spanish Brass, and has composed a number of works for band, choir and dulzaina, scenic music and chamber music.
-He has also been commissioned to write pieces for many festivals (SBALZ Alzira, Certamen d’Altea, Tafalla Brass Week, Castile-La Mancha Music Festival, Cocentaina Choral Competition, etc.) and prestigious soloists, including Spanish Brass, Steven Mead, Luis González, Ximo Vicedo, Carlos Gil and 2i2quartet.
+He has worked with soloists such as singers Elisabete Matos, Estrella Morente, Carmen Solís, María Hinojosa, Andeka Gorrotxategui, Carlos Mena and Mikeldi Atxalandabasso; flautists Juana Guillem and Claudi Arimany; clarinettists Paquito D’Rivera and José Franch-Ballester; horn player Juan Manuel Gómez; trumpeters Sergei Nakariakov, Pacho Flores, Esteban Batallán, Luis González, Rubén Simeó, Mario Martos and Manuel Blanco; trombonists Ben van Dijk, Jörgen van Rijen, Peter Moore and Ximo Vicedo; tubist Sergio Carolino; percussionists Conrado Moya, Noé Rodrigo and Xabier Alonso; cellists Asier Polo and Josep Trescolí; and pianists Albert Guinovart and Juan Pérez Floristán.
+He has also conducted choral institutions such as the Orfeón Donostiarra, the Orfeón Pamplonés and the Bilbao Choral Society.

 pascualvilaplana.com